North Lebanon

 North Lebanon (شمال لبنان) is the northern region of Lebanon comprising the North Governorate and Akkar Governorate.
 On 16 July 2003, the two entities were divided from the same province by former Prime Minister Rafik Hariri.
 The division was known as Law 522.

-The main cities and towns of the region are Halba, Tripoli, Miniyeh, Zgharta, Bcharreh, Amioun and Batroun.
+The main cities and towns of the region are Halba, Tripoli, Miniyeh, Zgharta, Bsharri, Amioun and Batroun.
 The districts of Akkar, Tripoli and Miniyeh-Danniyeh are known for their large Sunni Muslim population while the districts of Zgharta, Bcharreh, Koura and Batroun are known for their large Christian population.

 Education

 The University of Balamand (UOB) main campus is in North Lebanon.

 The most modern public Lebanese University campus is the North Campus.